• Skip to primary navigation

 Cognitive psychologist Therese Huston, author of “How Women Decide,” contends that “despite popular misconceptions, women are just as decisive as men—though they may pay a price for it.”

-Where does your organization struggle when it comes to including the voices of women leaders into the decision-making process, especially in the C Suite?
+Where does your organization struggle when it comes to including the voices of women leaders in the decision-making process, especially in the C Suite?

 Executive WORKSHOPS